robertmartin8/PyPortfolioOpt/docs/ExpectedReturns.rst

     .. autofunction:: ema_historical_return

-        Using the exponential moving average is a simple improvement over the mean historical return; it gives more credence to recent returns and thus aims to increase the relevance of the estimates.
-This is paramaterised by the ``span`` parameter, which gives users the ability to decide exactly how much more weight is given to recent data.
+        The exponential moving average is a simple improvement over the mean historical return; it gives more credence to recent returns and thus aims to increase the relevance of the estimates.
+This is parameterised by the ``span`` parameter, which gives users the ability to decide exactly how much more weight is given to recent data.
-        Generally, I would err on the side of a higher span - in the limit, this tends towards the mean historical return.
+        Generally, I would err on the side of a higher span – in the limit, this tends towards the mean historical return.
 However, if you plan on rebalancing much more frequently, there is a case to be made for lowering the span in order to capture recent trends.